63rd Kurentovanje (2023)

-Kurentovanje 2023 is the upcoming 63rd Ptuj carnival, organized by Ptuj Tourism Public Institute.
+Kurentovanje 2023 was the 63rd Ptuj carnival, organized by Ptuj Tourism Public Institute.

-After two years of the pandemic and virtual events and self-initiated and spontaneously organized processions and parades around the old city center, the carnival is back in full range, without restrictions and officially organized.
-This year's novelty is the opening of Kurent's house in the old town.
+After two years of the pandemic and virtual events and self-initiated and organized processions and parades around the old city center, the carnival is back in full range, without restrictions and officially organized.
+This year's addition is the opening of Kurent's house in the old town.

 Schedule

 Every night between 12 and 20 February, Kurents (Korants) will perform at 6 pm local.